 We specialize in single vision lenses, lined bifocals, lined trifocals, round bifocals, no-line progressive lenses, and office lenses.
 We would love to help you figure out which one would best work for you.
-The lens index materials that we use are CR-39 (plastic), Trivex, 1.67, and 1.74 and in some cases polycarbonate.
-Certain prescriptions and frames require high index materials.
+(Certain prescriptions and frames require high index materials.)

 Digital high definition lenses give the best vision possible and protect against harmful blue light.
-By utilizing this technology we can offer you much sharper vision with better clarity, fewer aberrations, better peripheral vision, improved contrast sensitivity, and less glare at night.
+By offering this technology, we can give you much sharper vision, better clarity, peripheral vision, contrast sensitivity, and improved glare at night.

 Available in single vision and no-line progressive and office lenses and many more in clear and sunglass form.
 Some of the brands we carry include: